thanhhaimai/ml-for-fun/notebooks/ioi_circuit.md

 ```

 NOTE: the above results were from _one_ set of sample.
 It's better to curate a dataset of these and sample more oftens.
 Going to bed since it's late.

+## 3: Fix model to matches HF GPT2

+Wrote new `model_test.py`, which detected logits differences between `model` and `pretrained_model`.
+That means we were not as close to GPT2 as we thought.
+The main root cause is `GELU`.
+HF used the approximation form, and we didn't.

+Fixed the bug and re-run the notebook.
+The result doesn't change much (mostly the smaller probs that were changed, not the topk)